Sustainable construction machinery

 Partnerships between the enterprises specified above and a non-government organisation or a publicly funded research organisation (specifically for SSEB Innovation)

-The 'purchase grant' typically reimburses up to 40% (for SMEs up to 50%) of the additional cost compared to a construction equipment with an internal combustion engine, minus 11.25% flat-rate environmental investment allowance (MIA) on the investment cost as mentioned in the agreement, and can reach a grant amount of up to 300,000 euros.
+The purchase grant ('SSEB Purchase') typically reimburses up to 40% (up to 50% for SMEs) of the additional cost compared to a construction machine with an internal combustion engine, minus 11.25% flat-rate environmental investment allowance (MIA) on the investment cost as mentioned in the agreement, and can reach a grant amount of up to 300,000 euros.

-The grant for "innovation projects" typically reimburses 25% of the costs and can reach up to 1 million euros per project.
-Short preparatory feasibility studies involve a grant of 50% of the costs and a grant amount of up to 50,000 euros.
+The 'SSEB Innovation' component provides two types of grant.
+On the one hand, grants for experimental development projects (usually 25% of costs and up to 1 million euro per project).
+On the other hand, also for preparatory feasibility studies (the grant then reimburses 50% of the costs, up to a grant amount of up to 50,000 euro).

 When to apply

-SSEB Purchase: for the purchase of emission-free (zero-emission) construction machinery.
+SSEB Purchase: for the purchase of emission-free (zero-emission) construction machinery including construction equipment, auxiliary functions and construction vehicles.

 Meet the requirements